Halfgork/DiscordJS-Bot/README.md

     - **WEBHOOK_TOKEN** - The token for your webhook client, refer to 1:12:00 in the video on how to create a Webhook.

 4) Run `npm run start` or `npm run dev` in the project directory

-# Notes

-- Keep in mind all of the role IDs, channel IDs, etc. were all for my test server that I used for the tutorial.
-You must configure it yourself by changing the IDs to meet your needs.

-- If you need additional help, please feel free to join our community Discord server! http://discord.codering.io/